digitalfondue/lavagna/src/main/stampo/doc/04-user-manual/04-07-project-admin/04-07-02-manage-milestones.en.peb.md

 ### Manage milestones

-In the **Milestones** tab, is it possible to create new milestones, close completed ones, delete, and change the order displayed in the project milestones page.
+In the **Milestones** tab, it's possible to create new milestones, close completed ones, delete, and change the order displayed in the project milestones page.

 <img class="pure-img" src="{{relativeRootPath}}/images/en/c04_project-admin_milestones.png" alt="Manage milestones">